-Should parents choose to exercises their right to withdraw their child from some or all of sex education, they will meet with the head teacher to discuss the nature and purpose of the RSHE curriculum and then where necessary, make appropriate arrangements for the child during these lessons.
+Should parents choose to exercise their right to withdraw their child from some or all of sex education, they will meet with the head teacher to discuss the nature and purpose of the RSHE curriculum and then where necessary, make appropriate arrangements for the child during these lessons.
 Through the Relationships, Sex and Health Education provision, parents have the right to request their child be excused from the sex education element of the RSHE only.
+However, some sessions are statutory as part of the science curriculum and programme of study at key stage 2 and therefore must be attended by all children.